microsoft/AzureTRE/docs/quickstart.md

 You will require the following prerequisites installed.
 They will already be present if using GitHub Codespaces, or use our Dev Container in VS Code.

 - Terraform >= v0.15.3.
-The following instructions use local terraform state, you may want to consider [storing you state remotely in Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
+The following instructions use local Terraform state, you may want to consider [storing you state remotely in Azure](https://docs.microsoft.com/en-us/azure/developer/terraform/store-state-in-azure-storage)
 - Azure CLI >= 2.21.0
 - Docker